Almere City FC: FC Omniworld

+Almere City

+Early struggles (2010–2016)

 In March 2010, the club was renamed AFC Almere City before being changed again a few weeks later to Almere City FC, as the "AFC" prefix was deemed to be too reminiscent of the club's partners AFC Ajax.
-In their second match of the 2010–11 season, they were defeated 12–1 by Sparta Rotterdam, who equalled Ajax's Dutch league record win, with Johan Voskamp scoring a Jupiler League record eight goals on his debut.
+In their second match of the 2010–11 season, they were defeated 12–1 by Sparta Rotterdam, who equaled Ajax's Dutch league record win, with Johan Voskamp scoring a Jupiler League record eight goals on his debut.

+Almere City FC finished dead last in the Eerste Divisie during their initial 2010–11 season, but were heeded from relegation due to the bankruptcy of RBC Roosendaal.
+In the following years, the team struggled to maintain consistency, and even suffered a relegation scare during the 2013–14 season.